fgonzalez3/beluga_metagenome/china_metagenome.md

 # China metagenome

 I first navigated to the data used in the Bai et al paper to obtain the Beluga raw reads from that paper.
 I chose to only focus on the Beluga samples, though others were taken from dolphins and seals.
 Their data is freely available on NCBI following this [link](https://www.ncbi.nlm.nih.gov/biosample/SAMN20056375).
+After looking back at the paper, this was amplicon-based sequencing.
+No further steps were taken beyond QC.

 # De-merging paired-end reads